stanislav-web/phalcon-sms-factory/README.md

 ## Description
 This service makes SMS through a variety of providers.
 You can easily implement your own providers using the interface design. _(Currently under TDD)_
-At the moment, provides an interface to send and check your balance for the next SMS providers:
+At the moment, provides an interface to send and check your balance for the next:

     - BulkSMS
     - Clickatell
     - MessageBird